4.1.2 Electromagnetic Coupling#

 Kinetic Momentum

-The kinetic momentum \(\hat{\boldsymbol{\pi}}\) determines the particle’s velocity.
-The canonical momentum \(\hat{\boldsymbol{p}} = -\mathrm{i}\hbar\nabla\) is gauge-dependent; only \(\hat{\boldsymbol{\pi}}\) is directly observable.
+The kinetic momentum \(\hat{\boldsymbol{\pi}}\) determines motion.
+The canonical momentum \(\hat{\boldsymbol{p}}=-\mathrm{i}\hbar\nabla\) is gauge-dependent; \(\hat{\boldsymbol{\pi}}\) is the mechanical momentum that appears in the velocity.

 Caution: Kinetic Momentum Does Not Commute